larskanis/eventbox/README.md

 If you just need a queue it's better to stay at the Queue implementations of the standard library or [concurrent-ruby](https://github.com/ruby-concurrency/concurrent-ruby).
 However if you want to cancel items in the queue for example, you need more control about waiting items or waiting callers than common thread abstractions offer.
-The same if you want to query and visualize the internal state of processing - that means the pending items in the queue.
+The same if you want to query and visualize the internal state of processing (the pending items in the queue).

 ### Hands on